kmike/tornado-slacker/README.rst

         print users

-You still can't rely on third-party code that uses django ORM in Tornado handlers but it is at least easy to reimplement it now if necessary.
+You still can't rely on third-party code that uses django ORM in Tornado handlers but it is at least easy to reimplement this code if necessary.

 Currently the only implemented method for offloading query execution